microsoft/FluidFramework/ClientRequirements.md

     -   [`strictNullChecks`](https://www.typescriptlang.org/tsconfig) is required.
     -   [Configuration options deprecated in 5.0](https://github.com/microsoft/TypeScript/issues/51909) are not supported.
 -   [webpack](https://webpack.js.org/) 5

     -   We are not intending to be prescriptive about what bundler to use.
         Other bundlers which can handle ES Modules should work, but webpack is the only one we actively test.

+    -   Webpack targeting the following browserslist (which contains es2020 compatible major browsers) is supported, meaning anything that can not be automatically polyfilled to be compatible with the listed browser versions will not be used:

+            "browserslist": {
+                "production": [
+                    "Edge >= 80",
+                    "Chrome >= 80",
+                    "Safari >= 13.1",
+                    "Firefox >= 78"
+                ]
+            }

 ## Module Resolution